 Where to Stay in Jasper?

 Jasper National Park is a vast park, larger than Banff.
 But that doesn’t mean there are places to stay everywhere.
 There are only a few main regions of Jasper where visitors will find themselves.
 Most of the best hotels in Jasper are actually not in the Town of Jasper, but on the outskirts.
+Cabin lovers will also be pleased to know that there are tons of cabins around the park, Jasper does cabin living so well!
 The areas to stay in Jasper are:

 - Downtown Jasper: The Town of Jasper is a small one, but this is where you will find most of the Jasper accommodation options.
 Booking a hotel downtown will ensure you are always only steps away to the best Jasper restaurants and shops.

 - On the Lakes of Jasper: There are so many lakes in Jasper to enjoy.
 While most of them are secluded with little around there are a few higher-end properties that are lakeside in Jasper.
 These include Pyramid Lake and Beauvert Lake.

 - Along the Icefields Parkway: The Icefields Parkway connects Jasper to Banff.
 Once you enter the town of Jasper, there are a select few basic properties along the route.

 - On Yellowhead Highway: Yellowhead Highway connects the Town of Jasper to Hinton.
 Staying along this highway is further away from Downtown Jasper, but gets you closer to sights like the Miette Hot Springs and away from the crowds.
 It’s also possible to stay just outside the park gates, which will yield lower rates and some better accommodation options.

 Fairmont Jasper Park Lodge